nexiality/documentation/tipsandtricks/TargetedData-Plan.md

 [test plan](../userguide/UnderstandingExcelTemplates#anatomy-of-a-nexial-test-plan).
 A test plan organizes the order of executions across multiple scripts, even those in different projects (i.e. different project directories).
-In addition, one can associate different data files and datasheets per script execution, making the test plan a powerful tool to create elaborate and dynamic automation.
+In addition, one can associate different data files and datasheets per script execution, making the test plan a powerful tool to create intricate and dynamic automation.
 Let's see this in more details.

-### Test Plan Primer
+### Primer on Test Plan
-Suppose we have the following test plan (`arifact/plan/TestPlan.xlsx):<br/>
+Suppose we have the following test plan (`arifact/plan/TestPlan.xlsx`):<br/>
 ![](image/TargetedData_Plan1.png)<br/>

-As shown above, this test plan references 2 scripts: `PlanControl1` and `PlanControl2`.
-Consistent with Nexial's design, the script location is automatically resolved based on convention -- the convention that the test plan resides in `artifact/plan` and the scripts reside in `artifact/script`.
-Using the same convention, the data file is also resolved to `artifact/data/[SCRIPT_NAME].data.xlsx`.
-Hence based on these conventions, here's the corresponding project directory structure would look something like this:<br/>
+This test plan references 2 scripts: `PlanControl1` and `PlanControl2`.
+Consistent to Nexial's design and approach to convention, the script location is automatically resolved based on the location of the test plan.
+Similarly, the data file is also resolved by the same convention, which is:

+> <br/>
+> The test plan resides in `artifact/plan/`<br/>
+> The scripts reside in `artifact/script/`<br/>
+> The data files reside `artifact/data/[SCRIPT_NAME].data.xlsx`

+Here's the corresponding project directory structure:<br/>
 ![](image/TargetedData_Plan6.png)

 Notice that: